 NSF Research Experiences for Undergraduates (REU)

 K-State currently has five REU sites that offer 10-week summer research opportunities for undergraduate students.
 Each program conducts its own student selection and deadlines for application may vary.
 Under NSF guidelines, applicants must be American citizens or permanent residents, and must be returning to their undergraduate studies after completion of their summer research.
-To view the list of REU programs on campus, click K-State REU sites.
+View the list of K-State REU sites (pdf) on campus.
 Please contact the person responsible for the REU site of interest to you for more information.

-For more information about the Consortium for Undergraduate Experiences Program which addresses most undergraduate research programs on campus, go to: http://www.k-state.edu/grad/gshome/undergradopp.htm.
+View more information about the Consortium for Undergraduate Experiences Program, which addresses most undergraduate research programs on campus.